 The course is being evaluated periodically through usage of different testable targets.
 Systematic measures to follow up on the teaching process are introduced.
-Quality structures are established and the quality of teaching within the study programme is permanently monitored.
+Quality structures are established and the quality of teaching within the study program is permanently monitored.

 Description of the quality policy and of the approach of the internal quality assurance;